Fluid Viscosity Prediction Leveraging Computer Vision and Robot Interaction: Results

 \subsection{Regression}

 In our approach, we generate a single viscosity value for each input mask datapoint in the regression test dataset by employing a separate fully-connected network (FCN) that leverages the encoder portion of the AE (Figure \ref{fig:ae}).
-In order to compare various training methodologies, we conduct an ablation study on the encoder weights.
+While there are no existing works directly comparable to our approach of predicting viscosity from visual oscillation patterns of fluid, we conduct an ablation study on the encoder weight to compare different training methodologies.
 We first train the FCN with the encoder parameters frozen maintaining the pretrained weights.
-We then train it with the encoder parameters unfrozen, allowing the encoder weights to be fine-tuned during the FCN training.
-Lastly, we train the network directly for the downstream regression task without any pretraining the encoder.
+We then train it with the encoder parameters unfrozen, allowing the encoder weights to be fine-tuned along with FCN training.
+Lastly, we train the entire network for the downstream regression task without pretraining the encoder.

-The performance of the regression model (Encoder and MLP) is assessed based on the mean absolute error computed across all 4,416 test prediction-label pairs (Table \ref{tab:mae}).
-The significantly higher MAE (approximately 18 cP) observed for the model without pretraining compared to the pretrained models suggests that pretraining is crucial in enhancing the overall performance of the regression model.
-It can also be observed that unfreezing the encoder parameters can further minimize the loss compared to training with frozen weights.
-In addition, unfreezing the encoder weights leads to improved performance, which can be visually confirmed in Figure \ref{fig:viscplots} by the reduced variance in the predictions from the model trained with unfrozen encoder weights.